return to homepage

 • Measure yourself after a meal (like lunch or dinner) to get the most accurate read of your body

-• Do it a couple of days after or before having your periods.
-Who doesn’t retain more water during menstruation cycle?
+• Do it a couple of days after or before having your menstrual period.
+Who doesn’’t retain more water during menstruation cycle?

 Online, catalogues